 NFL mock draft 2021: positions and first round pick predictions

-The Jacksonville Jaguars will have the No.1 pick in the first round of the 2021 NFL Draft and will with all certainty choose Clemson's QB sensation Trevor Lawrence.
+The Jacksonville Jaguars will have the No.1 pick in the first round of the 2021 NFL Draft and will almost certainly choose Clemson's QB sensation Trevor Lawrence.

-Following the last weekend’s opening Wild Card round of the NFL playoffs, the draft order for the first 24 teams has now been locked in for the first round of the 2021 Draft, which takes place in Cleveland on April 29.
-Rounds 2 and 3 will be on April 30, while Rounds 4 through 7 will be on May 1.
+After the conclusion of the Senior Bowl, and as we build up to Super Bowl LV we reflect again on the first round of the 2021 Draft, which takes place in Cleveland on 29 April.
+Rounds 2 and 3 will be on 30 April, while Rounds 4 through 7 will be on 1 May.